 If you notice your ghost shrimp has started turning white, first of all, confirm if it’s about to molt or not.

 If it’s not molting, it means the white transformation is caused by underlying medical conditions like muscular Necrosis and white spot syndrome.
 Or it could simply be old age.

-Nonetheless, always ensure adequate diet and right water parameters for your ghost shrimp to give it a quality life as long as it lives.
+Nonetheless, always ensure an adequate diet and the right water parameters for your ghost shrimp to give it a quality life as long as it lives.